The first view of Germany was a confusion of woods and sparse villages.

 There were no signs in the train to say that drinking was only allowed just in this carriage.
 Alcohol was allowed everywhere on the train.
 But all the drinkers had seemed to gravitate together in this one place.
 To sit and drink, and not talk to each other.

 And to watch the grey landscape of old marshland pass.
 Slowly irrigating themselves, imbibing through Lower Saxony and the Emsland.

 We left our bags and went to sit in the dining car, watching the German diners eating soups and good hearty sausage abendessens off good, proper, white, dining plates.

 A dining car.
 With tables, and a tall, trim, man in a smart uniform serving.
 A great train institution from yesteryear.
 And more than you’d ever get on British rail services, with their dismal ‘on board shops’ of sandwiches and plastic cups of tea.

 This one though, sadly, was still a little modern: spotlights in the ceiling – no chandeliered lamps.
 An elegant woman playing a game of cards – Patience – but on her tablet screen.

-I sat and studied the train timetable, like I was unravelling a great mystery of riddles and hieroglyphics on some old scroll.
+I sat and studied the train timetable that’s left on every seat, like I was unravelling a great mystery of riddles and hieroglyphics on some old scroll.